reactjs/react.dev/content/tutorial/tutorial.md

 After installing React DevTools, you can right-click on any element on the page, click "Inspect" to open the developer tools, and the React tab will appear as the last tab to the right.

-**However, note there are a few extra steps to get it working with CodePen:**
+**However, note that there are a few extra steps to get it working with CodePen:**

 1. Log in or register and confirm your email (required to prevent spam).
 2. Click the "Fork" button.